 If you are feeling sick and aren’t sure what to do, the Advice Nurse Line can help, 800.655.8294.

-BEACON links you to supportive, trained counselors.
+Carelon (previously known as Beacon Health Options) links you to supportive, trained counselors.
 They can help you overcome blocks you might go through when trying to quit.
 Nicotine can change your mood, so when you’re trying to quit you might find that your more annoyed, stressed, or nervous.
-If you have other mental health conditions BEACON can help, 888.581.7526.
+If you have other mental health conditions Carelon can help, 888.581.7526.

 Find a list of all HPSJ telephone numbers and a list of FAQ’s questions.